 Dr. David Corbett Everidge

-- Why did you decide to pursue a career in criminology?
+Why did you decide to pursue a career in criminology?

 My education and career in criminology was purely happenstance.
-Undecided on a major during my undergraduate studies, I enrolled in an introductory criminology course taught by a district attorney that had prosecuted some very high-profile cases.
+Undecided on a major during my undergraduate studies, I enrolled in an introductory criminology course taught by a district attorney who had prosecuted some very high-profile cases.
 I recall one lecture in which she detailed the case of a serial rapist she had prosecuted who happened to be a former professor at the university I was attending.
 From that night forward, I was hooked.

-During my undergraduate years and onward into my master's program, I became fascinated with attempting to answer three vexing questions: Why do people behave in ways that violate not only the laws of the land but also the social contract that binds us together?
+During my undergraduate years and onward into my master's program, I became fascinated with attempting to answer three vexing questions.
+Why do people behave in ways that violate not only the laws of the land but also the social contract that binds us together?
 How do these behaviors impact victims?

-- What is so valuable about earning a degree in this field right now?
+What is so valuable about earning a degree in this field right now?

 A degree in criminology is valuable in contemporary society for two reasons.
 In the post-9/11 era, we live under a different set of social and legal circumstances.
 Socially, people are rightfully concerned about their safety with a real or perceived looming threat of terrorism.

 The degree is perhaps most important today because we have to face a harsh reality: our society is changing.
 Despite one's political and social beliefs, we are witnessing a shift in society that sees us becoming more polarized.
 We have seen numerous examples of violent clashes recently that are indicative of a shift in cultural values and norms across society.

-- What did your career trajectory look like after you graduated?
+What did your career trajectory look like after you graduated?
 How did you end up in your current position?